U.S. needs to rethink Ebola infection controls, says CDC chief

 The current Ebola outbreak is the worst on record and has killed more than 4,000 people, mostly in West Africa's Liberia, Sierra Leone and Guinea.
 Duncan, a Liberian, was exposed to Ebola in his home country and developed the disease while visiting the United States.

-Ebola, which can cause fever, vomiting and diarrhoea, spreads through contact with bodily fluids such as blood or saliva.
+Ebola, which can cause fever, vomiting and diarrhea, spreads through contact with bodily fluids such as blood or saliva.

 The infection of the Dallas nurse is the second known to have occurred outside West Africa since the outbreak that began in March.
 It follows that of a nurse's aide in Spain who helped treat a missionary from Sierra Leone, who died of the virus.